‘A Job That No One Sees’

 “The melting of Arctic sea ice not only affects the environment but also poses significant risks to human health, including mental health challenges, infectious diseases, and limited access to services.”

-June 6 2023 js | arctic sea ice under threat - update 1 | the arctic region plays a critical role in the earth's climate system, with its sea ice acting as a vital component.
-However, in recent years, the arctic sea ice has been facing significant challenges due to various factors linked to climate change.
-This update sheds light on the current state of arctic sea ice and the implications for the environment and global health. | wellcare world | global health
+June 6 2023 JS | Arctic sea ice under threat - update 1 | The Arctic region plays a critical role in the Earth's climate system, with its sea ice acting as a vital component.
+However, in recent years, the Arctic sea ice has been facing significant challenges due to various factors linked to climate change.
+This update sheds light on the current state of Arctic sea ice and the implications for the environment and global health. | Wellcare World | Global Health

 Furthermore, there are circumstances that could coincide in a cataclysmic alignment: El Niño is on the way, sunspots are higher than predicted and the Tonga submarine volcano did add large amounts of water vapor high into the atmosphere.